 — Kenneth, Duke Energy

 “This is the best program—EVER.
 And I work in sales training.
-Annie, Rocco and Denise were great and their experience and perspective from ‘outside’ the business world was new, refreshing, and, I would even say, more valuable.”
+The facilitators were great and their experience and perspective from ‘outside’ the business world was new, refreshing, and I would even say, more valuable.”

 — David, Cisco